Babysitters, Nannies and Other Child Minders

 Hire someone on a trial basis.
 If you feel uncomfortable with them for any reason, trust your basic instincts and let them go.
 Keep looking, you will find someone who fits your needs.

 Common sources are:

-Servants' Registry services, such as the services offered by the JICC and ANZA offer some measure of control over the pool of domestic help that want to work for expatriate families.
+Servants' Registry services, such as the services offered by BantuHelp offer some measure of control over the pool of domestic help that want to work for expatriate families.
 The persons registering must have a Jakarta ID card and a reference letter from an expatriate family that they've worked for at least one year.
 Whilst all care is taken in obtaining information from those seeking employment these registries cannot be held responsible for problems should any arise.

 Penyalur Baby-sitter (baby-sitter placement) services are numerous in Jakarta.
-Though they are registered with the government, they operate with no set standards and no guarantees.
+Though they should be registered with the government, they operate with no set standards and no guarantees.
 It is unlikely that you would get a child minder that has any foreign language capabilities from one of these services.

-Occasionally you do see ads for baby-sitter positions in The Jakarta Post classifieds.
-This can be an effective method for letting newcomers know that you have staff that need placement after your departure.
+Occasionally you do see ads for baby-sitter positions in The Jakarta Post, The Expat, and The Globe classified advertisements.
+If you are trying to place staff prior to your departure from Indonesia, this can be an effective method for letting newcomers know that you have staff that need placement.
 The Expat Forum associated with this website is another good place to look for availability notices from expat families who are leaving.
 However, they seem (from the follow-up postings) to get snapped up rather quickly.
-Other community bulletin boards (such as at Kem Chicks, AWA, AWA and ANZA House) have postings from expats who are leaving regarding recommended staff available for placement.
+Other community bulletin boards (such as AWA, BWA and ANZA House) have postings from expats who are leaving regarding recommended staff available for placement.

 Let the people in the working spouse's office know that you are looking